-NPPC also recognizes that the RTO initiative will not generally affect First-Class Presort Mail, improve overall First-Class Mail performance "slightly," but will also "reduce service for a substantial amount of remittance mail" Id. at 4, 7.
+NPPC also recognizes that the RTO initiative will not generally affect First-Class Presort Mail, improve overall First-Class Mail performance "slightly," but will also "reduce service for a substantial amount of remittance mail . . . ."
+Id. at 4, 7.
 Additionally, NPPC states that the Postal Service should consult closely with stakeholders before proposing any CET changes.
 Id. at 7.
 While RTO may not greatly affect Presort Mail, NPPC recognizes that once it is fully implemented, it "will have a substantial effect on First-Class Single-Piece [M]ail, slowing the service for as much as 39 percent of Single-Piece mail."
 Id.
 NPPC questions the lack of consideration the Postal Service gave to the effect slower service will have on businesses.
 Id. at 7-8.
-It also states that it is difficult to appropriately assess RTO at this stage given the Postal Service's numerous statements that RTO is a work in progress that will require refining, and it is unclear at this time how the Postal Service will roll out RTO.
-Id. at 8.
-It asks the Commission to examine the Postal Service's decision to subject all collections to RTO if any Post Office is outside of the 50-mile distance.
+It also states that it is difficult to appropriately assess RTO at this stage given the Postal Service's numerous statements that RTO is a work in progress that will require refining, and it is unclear at this time how the Postal Service's decision to subject all collections to RTO if any Post Office is outside of the 50-mile distance.
 Id. at 9.